PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-16 16:23:20
+Last updated: 2024-04-16 16:23:53
-Random Quote: If you don't push, I will shove that baby up your throat and pull it out of your mouth! - Dr. Sonya
+Random Quote: I will kill your wife, I will kill your son, I will kill your infant daughter. - Gustavo Fring